-Nowadays safe management of radioactive waste is of high importance for all EU countries - not only those producing electricity from nuclear energy.
-The debate started in 2001 by the Green Paper on security of energy supply7 concluded that nuclear energy would remain an option for the future in Europe, if the general public felt that management of nuclear waste was being properly handled.
+Safe management of radioactive waste is of high importance for all EU countries - not only those producing electricity from nuclear energy.
+The debate started in 2001 with the Green Paper on security of energy supply7 which concluded that nuclear energy would remain an option for the future in Europe, provided the general public felt that management of nuclear waste was properly handled.

-However, although some progress has been observed on the less hazardous categories of radioactive waste, all accumulations of the more hazardous high-level and long-lived wastes (including spent fuel for direct disposal) are currently being stored in surface or near-surface facilities pending the availability of more permanent solutions.
-No country has yet moved on to disposal of these wastes, and the degree of progress towards a solution varies considerably from country to country.
-Only a few countries have established programmes for the development of
+Although some progress has been observed on the less hazardous categories of radioactive waste (80 % of the annual short-lived, low- and intermediate level waste is routinely disposed of), all accumulations of the more hazardous high-level and long-lived wastes (including spent fuel for direct disposal) are currently being stored in surface or near-surface facilities pending the availability of more permanent solutions.

-Council Resolution of 18 February 1980 on the implementation of a Community plan of action in the field of radioactive waste, Official Journal C 51, 29.2.1980, p.
+5 Council Resolution of 18 February 1980 on the implementation of a Community plan of action in the field of radioactive waste, Official Journal C 51, 29.2.1980, p.
 1.

-Council Resolution of 15 June 1992 on the renewal of the Community Plan of Action in the field of radioactive waste, Official Journal C 158, 25.6.1992, pp. 3-5.
+6 Council Resolution of 15 June 1992 on the renewal of the Community Plan of Action in the field of radioactive waste, Official Journal C 158, 25.6.1992, pp. 3-5.

-Green Paper "Towards a European strategy for the security of energy supply", COM (2000) 769 final.
+7 Green Paper "Towards a European strategy for the security of energy supply", COM (2000) 769 final.